Information on the origin of these closely related Nankivell names:

 worker, also an author and journalist.
 In 1922 she published the

-still-available book Ireland in Travail covering the rise of Sinn Fein 1910 to 1921 written by her and her soon-to-be-husband Sydney Loch.
+still-available book Ireland in Travail covering the rise of Sinn Fein 1910 to 1921 written by her with her soon-to-be-husband Sydney Loch.
 Then she did brilliant work

 with the ethnic Greeks who were forced out of newly created Turkey and in fact